 Ethical leadership is not just good for a public organization.
 It is also good for the leader, who benefits from having a smoothly running and effective operation that accomplishes its goals and mandates.
 By learning in advance how to avoid ethical issues whenever possible, and how to manage them correctly if they do arise, public leaders can prepare themselves to handle any eventuality with confidence, grace and success.

 About Ohio University’s Online Master of Public Administration (MPA) Program

 Ohio University’s online MPA program is dedicated to preparing professionals for a career in public administration.
-Through the university’s prestigious Voinovich School of Leadership and Public Affairs, students learn how to master ethical challenges through targeted public administration classes while also building skills in policy, finance, leadership, business, management, and communications.
-The school occupies the No. 12 spot in the SR Education Group’s 2019 Best Online Colleges Offering MPA Programs ranking.
+Through the university’s prestigious Voinovich School of Leadership and Public Affairs, students learn how to master ethical responsibilities and challenges through targeted public administration classes while also building skills in policy, finance, leadership, business, management, and communications.
+The school occupies the No. 12 spot in the SR Education Group’s 2019 Best Online Colleges Offering MPA Programs ranking

 The program, which is 100% online, offers three concentrations: Public Leadership and Management, Non-Profit Management, or State and Local Government Management.
 Students can finish their degree programs in as few as two years. .

 Public Policy vs. Public Administration: How Do Public Organizations Get Things Done?